EricPacefactory/Clipper/README.md

 #### Relative timestamps

-In addition to the number-colon notation, the start timestamp can also accept a minus sign (-), while the end timestamp accepts a plus sign (+).
-Though only one of these modifiers may be used at a time!
+In addition to the number-colon notation, the start timestamp can also accept a minus sign (-), while the end timestamp accepts a plus sign (+) as well as a negative sign.
+If the end time is relative-positive, the start time cannot also be relative!

 A minus sign on the start timestamp is interpretted as a duration *before* the end timestamp.
 For example: